-Now having know the major elements for a flavorful, thick tomato soup, it is time to put the puzzles together.
-Knowing that the thickness of the soup came from tomato paste, I work on curating the recipe with tomato paste as foundation.
+Now having to know the major elements for flavorful, thick tomato soup, it is time to put the puzzles together.
+Knowing that the thickness of the soup came from tomato paste, I work on curating the recipe with tomato paste as a foundation.

-To further enhance the flavor, we could add bay leaf, replace onion with shallots, add garlic (why not right?) and remove all those artificial flavoring.
-Who need flavor enhancer when you are using fresh beef?
+To further enhance the flavor, we could add bay leaf, replace onion with shallots, add garlic (why not right?), and remove all those artificial flavorings.
+Who needs flavor enhancer when you are using fresh beef?

 I had tested this recipe and even given them to my friends, and they absolutely love it!
 Here I am sharing this recipe with you all ~